Top 10 party Games

 Smarty Pants

-Before the party, place a smarty in the toe of each of the legs of the panty hose.
+Before the party, place a Smarty candy in the toe of each of the legs of a pair of panty hose.
 To play, players must put the panty hose on their hands and put their arms out straight.
 Keeping their arms out straight, the player must use their fingers to inch up in the panty hose, trying to get to the Smarties candy.
 First player to get one of the candies in their hand wins.

 Dip-low-ma